What to Do If Someone Is Having a Mental Breakdown? | Futures

 Following are some general strategies for helping someone through a mental breakdown:

 If the person refuses to accept help, try to figure out why and make them feel better about seeking help.
 They may have misconceived notions about getting help or their treatment options.
-However, it’s important to respect their right not to seek help unless you believe they are putting themselves or others in danger.
+However, it’s important to respect their right not to seek help unless they believe they are putting themselves or others in danger.

 Can a Mental Breakdown Be Prevented?

 Situations that could lead to a mental health crisis cannot always be avoided.
 However, we can assist our loved ones in becoming better prepared to deal with such occurrences.
 Many of the most effective self-help tips entail lifestyle adjustments.
-Although these strategies may not completely eliminate episodes of unmanageable stress, anxiety, or depression, they may minimize their intensity and frequency.
+Although these strategies may not eliminate episodes of unmanageable stress, anxiety, or depression, they may minimize their intensity and frequency.

 People who have overcome a mental breakdown often state that it forced them to confront their problems, seek help, and build stronger coping mechanisms.
 It also meant individuals could be diagnosed with untreated mental illness and receive treatment.
 People who have received treatment and therapy following a mental breakdown are typically more resilient and able to manage daily life much better.